 Norway is a popular tourist destination with amazing experiences such as the northern lights or the midnight sun north of the Arctic Circle, the world-famous Norwegian fjords, spectacular mountains and glaciers.
 In addition Norway offers shopping, exciting food, music, art and culture.

 The official tourist website for Norway is VisitNorway.com.
 There you can find information regarding places to see, things to do, accommodation, transport, maps, travel tips and much more.
 Many places in Norway also have their own version of the website, e.g. VisitOslo.com, VisitBergen.com, VisitSvalbard.com etc.

 Norwegian Customs has two main tasks; to protect the Norwegian society and to secure revenues for the state.
 This is done by stopping illegal import and export of goods and by collecting customs and excise duties.

 Comprehensive information regarding Norwegian customs regulations is available on the Norwegian Customs' website.
 Here you can find information about the quotas for bringing goods, food, alcohol, tobacco and currency when travelling to Norway.

 The website also provides information regarding reimbursement of VAT for tourists and the special regulations that apply if you are travelling to Norway to take up residency.

 If you cannot find that the information you are looking for on the website, please contact Norwegian Customs directly.
 Their contact details are available on their website.

 When travelling to Norway, you may bring medicines for personal use.
 There are limits to the amounts you can bring with you.
-Information on how much you can bring with you and documentation requirements when travelling is available at Importing medicines for personal use or you can contact the Norwegian Medicines Agency directly.
+Information on how much you can bring with you and documentation requirements when travelling is available at Bringing medicines into Norway or you can contact the Norwegian Medicines Agency directly.

 If you are travelling with pets to or from Norway, you should contact the Norwegian Food Safety Authority prior to the trip in order to establish which rules apply.